-States requesting delay requested in ‘Obamacare’ arguments
+States’ delay request for arguments in ‘Obamacare’ lawsuit

-NEW ORLEANS (AP) — Eighteen Republican-leaning states have asked a federal appeals court to delay next week’s hearing on President Barack Obama’s health care law, saying they need more time to prepare answers to complex issues the court raised in a recent filing.
+NEW ORLEANS (AP) — A federal appeals court Tuesday rejected a request to delay next week’s hearing on the constitutionality of President Barack Obama’s health care law.

+Eighteen Republican-dominated states opposed to the law said they needed more time to prepare answers to complex issues the appeals court raised in a recent filing as they prepared for the hearing.

-States supporting “Obamacare” opposed the delay, saying it would contribute to uncertainty for insurance companies, regulators and people who need health care coverage.
+States supporting “Obamacare” had opposed the delay, saying it would contribute to uncertainty for insurance companies, regulators and people who need health care coverage.

-Absent a change in schedule, arguments are set for Tuesday at the 5th U.S. Circuit Court of Appeals in New Orleans.
-At issue is a federal judge’s December ruling that the law is unconstitutional.
-Twenty mostly Democratic-led states and the U.S. House of Representatives want the 5th Circuit to overturn that ruling — which is on hold pending appeals.
+Arguments remain set for next Tuesday afternoon at the 5th U.S. Circuit Court of Appeals in New Orleans.
+The main issue in the case is a federal judge’s December ruling that the law was rendered unconstitutional in 2017 when Congress zeroed out the tax penalty for people who don’t have insurance.

+Twenty mostly Democratic-led states and the U.S. House of Representatives want the 5th Circuit to overturn that ruling, which is on hold pending appeals.

 The 18 GOP-dominated states want the circuit court to uphold the ruling.
 Those states asked the appeals court Monday evening for a delay.
 They said they need more time to prepare briefs on questions the appeals court asked last week.
 Those questions include whether the House and the states supporting the law have legal standing to appeal.
 Another issue raised by the appellate judges: whether there is a legitimate “live case or controversy” to be decided, and what the “appropriate conclusion” of the case should be if nobody involved can legally appeal the December ruling.